How to apply for Study Abroad

 Listing less than seven will not jeopardise your chances of being selected for those you do list, but neither will it increase your chances of being placed at your first or second choice.

 - Whether you are intending to take the Horizon programme at any of your preferred universities.
+Read our Study Abroad options page to find out more about this programme.

 - A personal statement.
 The word-limit is 500 words maximum.
 Your personal statement should be used by you as an opportunity to reflect on your reasons for applying to the Study Abroad programme.
 You should describe both your academic and personal development goals, as well as any other aims you may have for the year.
 You do not need to justify your reasons for choosing particular destinations, but can refer to locations if you have specific goals for specific university preferences.